robertkowalski/grenache/articles/udp/udp.md

 }, 1000)
 ```

-The other service calls `.punch('fibonacci_consumer')` every second.
-This looks up a fibonacci consumer on the network, and sends a UDP packet to the IP and port of the consumer.
+You probably remember that the other service calls `.punch('fibonacci_consumer')` every second.
+This looks up an announced fibonacci consumer on the network, and sends a UDP packet to the IP and port of the consumer.

-In our code here we listen for those packets.
+In the next code section we will listen for those packets.
 With the UDP packet that we receive as part of the punch event, we get the public IP and port of the sender.

-When we now send network data to this address, the home router routes it to the service running on the local network.
+When we now send network data to the received address and IP, the home router routes it to the service running on the local network.
 This way we can set up an ad-hoc, P2P data connection with a server behind a NAT.

 ```js
 service.on('punch', (other) => {